asaikali/spring-observability/README.md

 - **App Instrumentation** → This dimension specifies the type of observability instrumentation embedded within the application.
-  - **None**: The application has no explicit instrumentation and relies on external agents or instrumentation within the libraries it uses.
+  - **none**: The application has no explicit instrumentation and relies on external agents or instrumentation within the libraries it uses.
 For instance, the app itself may lack instrumentation, but the Spring framework does, allowing for observability through Spring’s built-in instrumentation.
-  - **Observation API**: The application is instrumented using the Micrometer Observation API.
+  - **observation-api**: The application is instrumented using the Micrometer Observation API.
-  - **OpenTelemetry SDK**: The application is instrumented with the OpenTelemetry SDK for Java.
+  - **otel-sdk**: The application is instrumented with the OpenTelemetry SDK for Java.

 - **Micrometer Implementation** → This dimension describes the underlying implementation that the Micrometer framework uses to collect and export observability data.
-  - **Native**: Micrometer operates with its native implementation, directly integrating with compatible tools like Prometheus or Zipkin.
+  - **native**: Micrometer operates with its native implementation, directly integrating with compatible tools like Prometheus or Zipkin.
-  - **OpenTelemetry SDK**: Micrometer operates on top of the OpenTelemetry SDK for Java.
+  - **otel-sdk**: Micrometer operates on top of the OpenTelemetry SDK for Java.

 - **Collector** → This dimension indicates how observability data is exported to the observability platform.